allensuvorov/CS50_web_project0/README.md

 # Project0 - "Website"

-### Video overview of the completed project: https://youtu.be/WXJIIrGvsb8
+- Video overview of the completed project: https://youtu.be/WXJIIrGvsb8
+- Course: CS50's Web Programming with Python and JavaScript

 ### Project0 showcases basic HTML and CSS tools using a number of web pages.
 Here are the files and descriptions of what is in them.